 - Enable autofill forms.
-Mobify surveys revealed that 46 percent of online shoppers site checkout speed as the number one factor in whether a consumer returns to a site.
+Mobify surveys revealed that 46 percent of online shoppers’ site checkout speed is the number one factor in whether a consumer returns to a site.
 The longer a checkout page takes to process a transaction, the more consumers worry an error has occurred.
-One easy way to speed things up is to enable auto fill forms so consumers don’t have to manually fill in shipping and payment information.
+One easy way to speed things up is to enable auto-fill forms so consumers don’t have to manually fill in shipping and payment information.
 Go one step further and offer to save this information for future purchases.

 - Keep everything on the checkout page.
 Offering a discount code?
 Great.
 Make the code accessible directly on the checkout page.
 Consumers won’t need to abandon their cart in search of discount codes posted on the web.
 Many online retailers are starting to offer a “tap it” option where consumers tap a button at the start of their shopping journey to automatically apply the discount to their online shopping cart.

 - Pay attention to visual design.
 Pay close attention to how color and design affect your consumer.
 The color red typically flags warnings to consumers, so seeing this color on your checkout page could make them cautious about processing an order.

 - Automate follow-up.
 In a study of more than 200 brands across the country, email marketing company SaleCycle reported 46 percent of all abandoned shopping cart emails (follow-up emails to consumers who left items in their cart) were opened by recipients.
 More than a third of email clicks led shoppers back to purchases on the retailer’s website.